 5. Take action on your biggest priority

-Identifying your biggest three or four priorities at work is often the easy part.
+Identifying your biggest three or four priorities at work is the easy part.
 Identifying your number one priority can be the difficult part.
-To improve your prioritisation, imagine only doing one crucially important thing that day.
+To improve your prioritisation, imagine only doing one crucially important thing each day.

-This thinking exercise will help you identify the one activity that will produce the biggest result.
-This should be an activity that is exciting and motivating.
-An activity that will help you make productive progress towards your goals.
+This thinking exercise helps you identify the one activity that produces the biggest result.
+This priority should be a task that is exciting and motivating.
+It should be a task that will help you make productive progress towards your goals.

 6. Celebrate progress

-To stay focused and motivated on your biggest work priorities it’s important to celebrate progress at the end of each day.
-Write down three things that you achieved that day, and the difference achieving those results made.
+To stay focused and motivated on your biggest work priorities, celebrate progress at the end of each day.
+Write down three things that you achieved that day and the difference achieving those results made.

-It’s also important to review what worked and what didn’t work.
-This will ensure you always identify the right work priorities, and that you don’t have too many or too few priorities.
+It is also essential to review what worked and what didn’t work.
+Reviewing the day ensures you identify the right work priorities and don’t have too many or too few priorities.